simplyJC/order-summary-component-main/README.md

 - FlexBox
 - CSS

-**Note: These are just examples.
-Delete this note and replace the list above with your own choices**

 ### What I learned

 I learned how to use Grid to layout the website.
 Using media querid to create a responsive design

-**Note: Delete this note and the content within this section and replace with your own learnings.**

 ### Continued development